kevinpapst/AdminLTEBundle/Resources/docs/twig_widgets.md

 <dd>Will render the .box-footer even if it has no content.

 <dt>collapsible & collapsible_title
-<dd>Will add a collapse toolbutton.
-This setting will alwas be true if the box is defined as `collapsed`.
+<dd>Will add a collapse tool-button.
+This setting will always be true if the box is defined as `collapsed`.
 The `collapsible_title` will be set as the button's `title` attribute.

 <dt>removable & removable_title
-<dd>Will add a remove toolbutton.
+<dd>Will add a remove tool-button.
 The `removable_title` will be set as the button's `title` attribute.

 <dt>boxtype
 <dd>Sets the color-type of the box.
 The value should only be the type name without prefix.